thisisSagarKhadka/thisisSagarKhadka/README.md

 - 👋 Hi, I’m Sagar Khadka.
-- 👀 I’m interested in coding and learning new technologies
+- 👀 I’m interested in coding and learning new technologies.
-- 🌱 I’m currently learning c++ and python
+- 🌱 I’m currently learning c++ and python.
-- 💞️ I’m looking to collaborate on open source contribution
+- 💞️ I’m looking to collaborate on open source contribution.
 - 📫 How to reach me thisissagarkhadka@gmail.com

 <!---